thuml/iTransformer/README.md

 <img src="./figures/radar.png" height = "360" alt="" align=center />
 </p>

 😊 **iTransformer** is repurposed on the vanilla Transformer.
-We think the "passionate modification" on Transformer has got too much attention on the research area of time series.
+We think the "passionate modification" of Transformer has got too much attention in the research area of time series.
 We hope the mainstream work in the following can focus on dataset infrastructure and consider the scale-up ability of Transformer.

 ## Overall Architecture

-iTransformer regards independent time series as tokens to capture multivariate correlations by attention and utilize layernorm and feed-forward network to learn better representations for forecasting.
+iTransformer regards independent time series as tokens to capture multivariate correlations by attention and utilize layernorm and feed-forward networks to learn better representations for forecasting.

 <p align="center">
 <img src="./figures/architecture.png" alt="" align=center />